RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Zhiang-Wu/_index.md

     link: mailto:zwube@connect.ust.hk
 ---

-I have been involved in research projects on parameterized algorithms in static analysis and differential privacy in database query processing.
-In particular, during the intern program at RWTH Aachen University, I work on the topic of latticed Craig interpolation under the supervision of Dr. Mingshuai Chen, where we aim to apply the well-established technique of Craig interpolation to the verification of (possibly infinite-state) probabilistic programs encoding randomized algorithms.
+I have been involved in an intern program at RWTH Aachen University during the second half of 2022.
+I worked on the topic of latticed Craig interpolation under the supervision of Dr. Mingshuai Chen, where we aim to apply the well-established technique of Craig interpolation to the verification of (possibly infinite-state) probabilistic programs encoding randomized algorithms.

+I am currently a Ph.D. candidate at the University of Waterloo, Canada.